Mojo0G/dsaDelta/CodeChef/Easy/Search an element in an array/NOTES.md

           Search an element in an array

-          - Summary: The Java code uses a Scanner to read input from the console.
-It takes an integer 'n' representing the array size and an integer 'x' to search for.
-It then iterates through 'n' integers read from input, checking if each integer is equal to 'x'.
-A boolean variable tracks whether 'x' is found.
-Finally, it prints "YES" if 'x' is found and "NO" otherwise.
-No explicit data structures beyond the input integers and a boolean variable are used.
+          - Summary: The code uses a Scanner to read input from the console.
+It reads an integer 'n' representing the array size, then an integer 'x' to search for.
+It iterates 'n' times, reading each array element and checking if it equals 'x'.
+A boolean variable 'isfound' tracks if 'x' is found.
+Finally, it prints "YES" if 'x' is found, otherwise "NO".
+No explicit data structures like arrays or HashMaps are used; the input is processed sequentially.

-          - Time Complexity: O(n), where n is the number of elements in the input array.
-This is because the code iterates through the array once in the worst case.
+          - Time Complexity: O(n) because the code iterates through the input array once, where 'n' is the number of elements in the array.
-          - Space Complexity: O(1).
-The space used by the program is constant, regardless of the input size.
-The variables n, x, isfound, and ce occupy a fixed amount of memory.
+          - Space Complexity: O(1) because the code uses a constant amount of extra space regardless of the input size.
+The variables 'n', 'x', 'isfound', and 'ce' occupy a fixed amount of memory.